 Preventive drugs for women at high risk of breast cancer

-In January 2013, the National Institute for Health and Clinical Excellence (NICE) published draft guidance recommending the use of the drugs tamoxifen or raloxifene to help prevent breast cancer in women at high risk.
+In June 2013, the National Institute for Health and Care Excellence (NICE) published guidance recommending the use of the drugs tamoxifen or raloxifene to help prevent breast cancer in women at high risk.

 Content last reviewed December 2012; next planned review 2013